 What Are The Benefits, Risks and Side Effects of Surgery?

-The main benefit of a radical prostatectomy is that the cancer is removed with the prostate.
-This is true as long as cancer hasn't spread outside the prostate.
-Surgery also helps the health care provider find out whether the cancer has moved beyond the prostate.
+The main benefit of a radical prostatectomy is the prostate with cancer is removed.
+This is true as long as the cancer hasn't spread outside the prostate.
+Surgery also helps the healthcare provider know if you need more treatment.

 Nerves surround the prostate gland

 (Click image to enlarge)

 Erectile Dysfunction and Sexual Desire

 All men have some form of erectile dysfunction after prostate surgery.
 Erectile dysfunction is the inability of a man to have an erection long enough for satisfying sexual activity.
 Nerves involved in the erection process surround the prostate gland, and they can be affected by surgery.
 They can also be affected by radiation treatment.
 The causes of ED are due to damage to the nerve bundles that control blood flow to the penis.
 The length of time ED lasts after treatment depends on many things.
 Some functions may take up to one year to recover.
 In the meantime, your doctor may have ED treatment options for you.
 If it's possible, nerve-sparing surgery may help prevent long-term damage.
 Older men have a higher chance of permanent ED after this surgery.
 For more information on how prostate cancer surgery can affect your erections, read our After Treatment: Erectile Dysfunction Issues After Prostate Cancer Treatment section.